The Dovetail Group

 The Dovetail Group, Inc. was one of the earliest video game developers to specialize in music video games.
-The Dovetail Group's products were designed for second generation systems such as the Atari 800 and the Commodore 64.
+The Dovetail Group's products were designed for systems such as the Atari 8-bit computers and the Commodore 64.
 Notable games developed by The Dovetail Group include Halftime Battlin' Bands (1984), Coco-Notes (1984), and Movie Musical Madness (1984).
-These games are notable as they represent some of the earliest examples of the music management subgenre of music video games.
+These games represent some of the earliest examples of the music management subgenre of music video games.

 Games

 Halftime Battlin' Bands

 Published by CBS Software in 1984, Halftime Battlin' Bands is a multiplayer game that requires a player to compose a marching tune and then lead a rank of band members in complex formations to outmaneuver the opponent player (Single-play mode means that the opponent was the computer).
 In order to prevent the other band from accomplishing their goals, a bench of weapons are available for use against the other band.
 As the two opposing teams compete, The Jazz Scats (a beatnik jazz band) cheer for the team that is winning.
 The player is scored based on time it takes to complete a good routine and quality of the routine.

+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.

 Coco-Notes

 In Coco-Notes (also published by CBS Software), the player is stranded on Coco-Note Isle where he must fish for musical notes in the form of coconuts and tunes in the form of fish.
 The player may then use these notes and tunes to create melodies in a free form manner.
 The game also features a quiz minigame where The Jazz Scats (a group of castaway hipsters) perform the first half of a jazz song and the player must then complete the song before Mr. Cool Clam (a square note-eating clam) eats the song.

+InfoWorld's Essential Guide to Atari Computers recommended the game among educational software for the Atari 8-bit.